 COVID-19 Vaccination Information

 Aged care staff and residents have been identified as a first priority group who will receive the COVID-19 vaccine in Australia.

 To help you understand the COVID-19 vaccine, we’ve sourced the latest information below:

-The Department of Health recently announced that the COVID-19 vaccine will start to be rolled out in Australia from mid to late February.
+The Department of Health commenced the COVID-19 vaccine roll out in Australia earlier this year.

 The Australia’s COVID-19 Vaccine National Rollout Strategy identifies:

 - priority populations for vaccination, and the phases in which vaccines will be provided

 - details for how vaccines will reach frontline health care workers and aged care residents and workers

 - locations where the vaccines will be administered